 - It is often the artiste who is scared of changing anything in the contract, for the fear of losing the project itself

 The reason I titled this article – good laws, is in the same breathe as ‘Good Riddance’.
 Please read it like that.
 Some things just have to come from the law for us to shed our inhibitions.
-E.g.: Wearing the car seat belt being mandatory.
-Even if you don’t see the possibility of dying in a road accident versus just wearing the seat belt, for heavens sake now wear it because the cops will bother you over it.
+E.g.: Wearing a car seat belt is mandatory.
+Even if you don’t see the possibility of dying in a road accident versus just wearing the seat belt, for heaven’s sake now wear it because the cops will bother you over it.

 I am hoping that ALL you performing artistes out there, would now understand that:

 - Whether you sell your content for Rs 1 or any number of zeros ahead of it, each time your content is reproduced by anyone except your producer, you have a stake in that, at the agreed value, for the rest of your family’s lifetimes.